Baler, Aurora: Demographics

 People with connections to the town are referred to as Balereños.
 Prior to the arrival of Spanish missionaries in Baler in 1609, settlements by Aeta people and Bugkalot in Baler's coast and mountain areas already exists, along with Kapampangan settlements in coast and plains.
 Tagalogs, some originating from Palanan and Infanta, Quezon, came in to the area to trade by boat.
 Some Tagalogs settled in Baler and married with the Aeta and Bugkalots.
 Kapampangans assimilated to the Tagalog settlers.

 The Spanish brought in Filipino acolytes from other areas of Luzon from 1609 to 1899.
-During this period, Baler can only be accessed by sea though the town saw increase migration from other parts of Luzon such as Laguna, Tayabas, and Bicol from the south.The opening of the Baler-Bongabon Road allowed easier migration of people from Ilocos and Isabela areas from the north.
+During this period, Baler can only be accessed by sea though the town saw increase migration from other parts of Luzon such as Laguna, Tayabas, and Bicol from the south.The opening of the Baler-Bongabon Road allowed easier migration of people from Ilocos and Isabela areas from the north; during the Spanish time before the opening of the road, Ilocano and Isabela settlers already moved to Baler.
 The road also allowed Igorot people and Batangueños to settle in Baler.
 In 1896, a group of Ilocanos from Aringay, La Union came to settle in San Jose, now called Maria Aurora.
 In 1906, another group of Ilocanos arrived from La Union and Pangasinan.
 The guerrilla movement during the Japanese occupation brought Novo Ecijanos (people from Nueva Ecija) to Baler; Novo Ecijanos include Tagalogs, Ilocanos, and Kapampangans, with quite large number of Pangasinenses.
 The Balereños learned trade from the Batangueños and the Novo Ecijanos; where before they used to share what they have, now they would sell coconut to their neighbors.
 Other ethnic groups who came and stayed in Baler include Christianized Gaddang and Isinai settlers who settled the surrounding lowlands of Baler Bay.

-In the 2020 census, Baler had a population of 43,785.
-The population density was sigfig 43,785/92.55.
+In the 2024 census, Baler had a population of 44,684 people.
+The population density was sigfig 44,684/92.55.